-Cash used for investing activities was \$5.7 million of capital expenditures primarily related to in-store advertising displays, new product manufacturing tooling and internal system upgrades during the year ended December 31, 2020 compared to \$14.6 million in 2019, which included \$12.7 million related to the ROCCAT acquisition and \$1.9 million of capital expenditures.
+Cash used for investing activities was \$8.1 million of capital expenditures related to in-store advertising displays and new product manufacturing tooling, as well as \$2.5 million related to the Neat Microphones acquisition, during the year ended December 31, 2021 compared to \$5.7 million in 2020 of capital expenditures primarily related to in-store advertising displays, new product manufacturing tooling and internal system upgrades.

-Cash used for investing activities was \$14.6 million during the year ended December 31, 2019 compared to \$5.1 million in 2018, as a result of the \$12.7 million related to the ROCCAT acquisition and \$1.9 million of capital expenditures, compared to \$5.1 million of capital expenditures in the prior year.
+Cash used for investing activities was \$5.7 million during the year ended December 31, 2020 compared to \$14.6 million in 2019.
+2020 expenditures consisted mainly of in-store advertising displays, new product manufacturing tooling and internal system upgrades, while 2019 expenditures included \$12.7 million related to the ROCCAT acquisition and \$1.9 million of capital expenditures.